dhalsim/nostr-static/README.md

 - Choose between dark and light themes
 - Lists articles by profiles and tags
 - Has RSS and Atom feeds for index, profiles and tags
+- Smart content discovery with article recommendations
-- Easy deployment to Github Pages
+- One-click deployment to GitHub Pages with automated workflows

 ## Todo